Original approaches in the quest for a cure - News - The Lily Foundation

 12 September 2023

-Bert first met Alison, The Lily Foundation’s Head of Research, at a scientific congress back in 2009, and he’s been working closely with the charity for the last 7 years.
+Bert first met Alison, The Lily Foundation’s Head of Research, at a scientific congress back in 2009, and he’s been working closely with the charity for the last seven years.
 A biologist by training, he became interested in genetics at an early age, spurred on by his high school biology teacher who, in Bert’s own words, taught his class “nothing we needed for exams but everything he liked”.
 That passion rubbed off on Bert, who came to specialise in molecular biology and genetics after completing his PhD.

 His first job was in human genetics, working on a muscular disease called myotonic dystrophy, before going into DNA diagnostics and research.
 He eventually moved into healthcare and became head of a diagnostics group in Maastricht, making great strides in research but having very little contact with patients.
 And by that stage, genetics had become more of a data science, so Bert decided to go back to his roots as a biology researcher, with a special interest in mitochondrial disorders.
 That’s when he entered the field of stem cell research.